The Sorrentine Peninsula

 The owners of this shabby place, who speak no English, are very kind.
 They have loaned me a pair of slippers to wear while my only shoes are drying out on top of the radiator, having been soaked clear through in a sudden afternoon downpour.
 How many tired feet have been propped up on this balcony rail at the end of the day over the past hundred years, I wonder.
 The view across the bay is of Naples and Pozzuoli kneeling in the dark shadow of towering Mt.
 Vesuvius.

-At nine in the morning, on the rackety bus to Positano, the driver watches cartoons on a small TV mounted on the dash board.
-He is absentmindedly maneuvering the triple-S, edge-of-the-earth turns high above the surface of the sea as he watches a game-show.
+It’s nine in the morning, on the rackety bus to Positano.
+The driver watches cartoons on an iPad mounted on the dash board, while simultaneously maneuvering around the triple-S, edge-of-the-earth turns high above the surface of the sea.
 The rocky cliff falls at least a million feet down into water as dark and deep as midnight.
-I realize I am less than two feet and a few seconds from death, should that mobile TV feature anything noteworthy.
+I realize I am less than two feet and a few seconds from death, should that tablet feature anything noteworthy.

 Oh God oh God oh God.
 I suddenly find myself becoming very religious.
 I try to focus out the windows on the left side, where twisted cedars and tall pointy cypress line this high, narrow road and hundreds of unfamiliar orange blooms smolder in wild clumps up the slope.

 In the back of the bus, oblivious to the danger, a jolly Swiss German group is laughing, yodeling and singing some sort of tramping-down-the-road song.
-The driver scowls into the rear view mirror, switches off his TV and tunes his radio to some frenzied Tarantella-type music at high volume.
+The driver scowls into the rear view mirror, switches off his iPad and tunes a radio to some frenzied Tarantella-type music at high volume.

 We then walk back down to amble through the high-walled neighborhoods below.
 Rounding a narrow corner, a young man approaches us and immediately unzips his trousers to display what he hopes might be of interest to two strolling women.
 Greta and I look at each other, shake our heads, roll our eyes and keep walking.